mapbox/mapbox-gl-native/platform/macos/docs/guides/For Style Authors.md

 and sheets often overlap the map view with a translucent, blurred background, so make sure the contents of these elements remain legible with the map view underneath.
+If you intend your style to be used in the dark, consider the impact that Night Shift may have on your style’s colors.

 ### Typography and graphics